IzaiasValentim/challenge-III-compass-uol/README.md

 ### With docker:

--To use the comdocker version, the project contained in the respective branch will be imported into the Intellij IDE and configured with JDK 17 (“corretto-17”).
+-To use the docker version, the project contained in the respective branch will be imported into the Intellij IDE and configured with JDK 17 (“corretto-17”).

 -It is necessary to generate the executable of each application (microservice) through the command carried out in the root folder of each individual project: